tomhartnett/Snaplists/README.md

 # WatchList
-My iOS &amp; watchOS shopping list app.
-The purpose is to make an easy-to-use list app for the Apple Watch.
+A simple shopping list app for iOS &amp; watchOS.
+Its purpose is an easy-to-use list app for the Apple Watch.

-This app will use CloudKit sync to keep lists updated across Apple Watch and iOS devices, but it doesn't yet.
+The app uses CloudKit sync to keep lists updated across Apple Watch and iOS devices.

 ![Screenshot 1](screenshot1.png)